intel/graph-compiler/docs/constant_tensors_cache.md

 - Type 1: they are available at compile time.
 They can appear as literal values within the model, such as `arith.constant` operations in MLIR.
-They can also appear as the arguments of the MLIR module entry function and are marked as compile-time available constant explicitly.
+They can also appear as the arguments of the MLIR module entry function and are marked as compile-time available constants explicitly.
 Constants in OpenVINO belong to this type.
 The IR of an OpenVINO model consists of its topology and constant values, like weights, in memory.
 When transforming OpenVINO IR to MLIR, the constants can be lowered into `arith.constant` operations, or arguments of the MLIR module entry function.
 Since the concrete values of the constants are compile-time